maxsyntax/chaturbate/source/index.html.md

 ---
-title: API Reference
+title: Chaturbate API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
-  - ruby
+  # - ruby
-  - python
+  # - python
-  - javascript
+  # - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>